 There are two methods by which income eligibility as a PAC may be determined.
 Method 1 offers a shorter, simpler method, but, if its use results in ineligibility by \$20 or less, the Worker must use the more exact Method 2.
+When calculations using Method 2 result in an individual's ineligibility by less than two dollars, the local office contact Worker contacts SSA to confirm the PAC eligibility decision.

-Method 1
+1. Method 1